sandershihacker/playstuff/README.md

 # Play Stuff
-This is a repository for fun playthings to write and script when Nancy and I are bored.
+This is a repository for fun playthings to write and script when I am bored.

 ## Index
 | Plaything | Folder | Author | Date Created |